openstack/security-doc/security-guide/source/shared-file-systems/security-services.rst

     Support for a specific authentication service by a driver does not mean that it can be configured with any shared file system protocol.
     Supported shared file systems protocols are NFS, CIFS, GlusterFS, and HDFS.
-    See the driver vendor's documentation for infomation on a specific driver and its configuration for security services.
+    See the driver vendor's documentation for information on a specific driver and its configuration for security services.

 Some drivers support security services and other drivers do not support any